millerk22/emc2-labs/EMC2-Labs-Fall/lab03.rst

     def str_to_int26(message):
         """Returns the number given a string of letters.

-        This function takes message and returns the corresponding number to the letter in the alphabet.
-        01 = A, 02 = B, 03 = D, 04 = D, ...
+        This function takes string "message" and returns the corresponding number, i.e., 01 = A, 02 = B, 03 = D, 04 = D, ...
 26 = Z
         It always returns a two digit number (01, 04, 26...).